xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/Groups.md

 It is important to note that only user accounts can be added to these built-in groups as they do not allow for group nesting.

+Changes/additions to an AD environment can also trigger the creation of additional groups.
+For example, when Microsoft Exchange is added to a domain, it adds various different security groups to the domain, some of which are highly privileged and, if not managed properly, can be used to gain privileged access within the domain.

+## Nested Group Membership

+Nested group membership is an important concept in AD.
+As mentioned previously, a Domain Local Group can be a member of another Domain Local Group in the same domain.
+Through this membership, a user may inherit privileges not assigned directly to their account or even the group they are directly a member of, but rather the group that their group is a member of.
+This can sometimes lead to unintended privileges granted to a user that are difficult to uncover without an in-depth assessment of the domain.